juanignava/NutritecBackend/README.md

-# NutritecBackend
+# Nutritec Requests

-Repository of the Nutritec app backend
+The base of the url for these requests in the api is `https://nutritecrg.azurewebsites.net`

 ## Requests ADMIN